wavemotion-dave/A8DS/readme.md

 Screen Scaling and Smooth Scrolling :
 ----------------------------------------------------------------------------------
 An NTSC Atari 800 uses a video chip that outputs 320 x 192 (nominal).
 Many games utilize the overscan and underscan areas.
-Further, PAL systems utilize more scalines.
+Further, PAL systems utilize more scanlines.
 This is unfortunate for our hero the DS/DSi which has a fixed resolution of 256x192.
 As such, the system must scale the video image down - losing pixel rows and columns as it does so.
 A8DS allows for some help in this department - you can use the Gear/Settings to tweak the scaling and offsets to get as many usable pixels onto the screen (for example, some games may utilize a "sky" or "ground" area that isn't critical for gameplay and can safely be off-screen).

 One other trick is the use of Smooth Scroll.
 You can assign to any DS key (I usually use the X and Y keys) one of the following 'meta' functions: